dotnet/infer/README.md

+--- SOME DUMMY CHANGES TO CHECK PR BUILDS.
+DO NOT APROVE THIS PR ---

 # Infer&#46;NET

 **Infer&#46;NET** is a framework for running Bayesian inference in graphical models.
 It can also be used for probabilistic programming.